Continuous, Subject-Specific Attribute Control in T2I Models by Identifying Semantic Directions: Implementation Details

-The tokenwise edit deltas $\pembdiff_{\attributei}$ are implemented as learnable parameters of shape $1 \times d_\mathrm{CLIP}$, with $d_\mathrm{CLIP}$ being the embedding dimension of the CLIP text encoder.
-For SDXL \cite{podell2023sdxl}, this is 2048.
-This delta is applied additively with scaling according to $\attributescalei$ to the target subject tokens (\eg, ``person'' in the case of ``a photo of a strong person'') in the original text embedding $\emb$.
-If the target subject consists of multiple tokens, we broadcast $\pembdiff_{\attributei}$ across those tokens, although this is only rarely the case in practice.
+The semantic directions $\pembdiff_{\attributei}$ for target attribute $\attributei$ are implemented as learnable parameters of shape $1 \times d_\mathrm{CLIP}$, with $d_\mathrm{CLIP}$ being the embedding dimension of the CLIP text encoder.
+For SDXL \citep{podell2024sdxl}, this is 2048, resulting from the channelwise concatenation of embeddings from the OpenAI CLIP ViT-L \citep{clip} and OpenCLIP ViT-bigG \citep{openclip_software}.
+This direction is applied additively with scaling according to \cref{eq:attribute_modulation} to the target subject tokens (e.g., ``person'' in the case of ``a photo of a person'') in the original text embedding $\emb$.
+If the target subject consists of multiple tokens, we broadcast $\pembdiff_{\attributei}$ across those tokens, although this is only very rarely the case in practice.
+Similarly, if one subject is mentioned in the prompt multiple times, we apply the same modulation to all instances.

-We train our learned edit deltas $\pembdiff_{\attributei}$ for 1000 steps at a batch size of 10.
-We use AdamW \cite{loshchilov2018decoupled} with a learning rate of 0.1, $(\beta_1, \beta_2) = (0.5, 0.8)$, and weight decay of 0.333.
-All learned deltas are trained on a single A100 with 40GB of VRAM using a bfloat16 version of SDXL \cite{podell2023sdxl}.
+We train our semantic directions $\pembdiff_{\attributei}$ for 1000 steps\footnote{The directions tend to be mostly converged after 10 steps, but we train for a unified training time across all attributes for consistency.} at a batch size of 10.
+We use AdamW \citep{loshchilov2018decoupled} with a learning rate of 0.1, $(\beta_1, \beta_2) = (0.5, 0.8)$, and weight decay of 0.333.
+All directions are trained on a single A100 with 40GB of VRAM using a bfloat16 version of SDXL \citep{podell2024sdxl}.

-For every entry in the batch, we use a random combination of prefix prompt and prompt tuple and sample an image with the neutral prompt and a random seed, stopping at a random timestep.
-We then compute the ``vanilla'' prediction starting from that step for all three prompts, resulting in $\predanchor, \predpos, \predneg$.
-In contrast to Gandikota \etal \cite{gandikota2023sliders}, who use a similar approach, we sample our starting samples using standard sampling instead of a modified generation process.
+For every entry in the batch, we use a random combination of prefix prompt (e.g. ``an photo of", optionally with attributes such as ethnicity (e.g., \{asian, african-american, caucasian, arab, african, south-american, indian, ...\}), to focus the implied direction on one that is invariant to these attributes) and prompt tuple (e.g ``a woman") and sample an image with the neutral prompt (e.g. (``a photo of a woman") and a random seed, stopping at a random timestep.
+We then compute the prediction starting from that step for all two/three prompts, resulting in $\epspred, \epspred_+$, and optionally $\epspred_-$.
+In contrast to \cite{gandikota2023sliders}, we explicitly distill the full direction implied by $\Delta \epspred$ by using multiple scales $\attributescalei$ sampled from a continuous scale distribution.
+Preliminary experiments showed that this helps obtain substantially more robust directions.
+Additionally, we sample our starting samples using standard sampling instead of a modified generation process.